-On the day of inspection the partners in the practice demonstrated they had the experience, capacity and capability to run the practice and ensure high quality care.
-They told us they prioritised safe, high quality and compassionate care.
-Staff told us the partners were approachable and always took the time to listen to all members of staff.
+On the day of inspection the partner in the practice demonstrated he had the experience, capacity and capability to run the practice and ensure high quality care.
+He told us he prioritised safe, high quality and compassionate care.
+Staff told us the partner was approachable and always took the time to listen to all members of staff.
+All members of staff we spoke to told us they enjoyed working at the practice.

 The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour.
 (The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment).
 This included support training for all staff on communicating with patients about notifiable safety incidents.
 The partners encouraged a culture of openness and honesty.
-We found that the practice had systems to ensure that when things went wrong with care and treatment:
+From the sample of two documented examples we reviewed we found that the practice had systems to ensure that when things went wrong with care and treatment: